LeonCChen/EAI21/README.md

 Submit your Notebook or its link to your git under a new folder called: `Lab3_CNN`.
 Answer on top and add me “memoatwit” [1]:

 - What is your MSE/MAE with linreg vs tuned network?

-MSE/MSA - Default (13, 1) - 24.29
+MSE/MAE - Default (13, 1) - 24.29
-MSE/MSA - Tuned (64, 32, 16, 1) - 11.51
+MSE/MAE - Tuned (64, 32, 16, 1) - 11.51

 - What happens to your train and test results if you add 5 hidden layers with 128 neurons each?

-If we add 5 hidden layers each with 128 neurons the MSE went up.
+If we add five hidden layers, each with 128 neurons, the MSE went up.
-Reason being, there is not enough data to train all the neurons in the hidden layers and as a results some of the weights of those neurons are zero
+The reason being, there is not enough data to train all the neurons in the hidden layers, and as a result, some of the weights of those neurons are zero.

 ## 2 Intro to convolution operations: padding